Toledo vs. Ball State NCAA Football Odds, Plays and Insights | September 25, 2021

 - Ball State has not covered the spread yet this season.

-- The Cardinals have six giveaways this season, while the Rockets have six takeaways .
+- This year the Cardinals have turned the ball over six times, while the Rockets have forced 6 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.